vsafonova/meme-generator/README.md

-A basic website that shows a random meme using API
+A basic website that fetches data from an API and displays it

 The link: https://vsafonova.github.io/random-memes-api/